saflo76/shellkit/README.md

 ``-f`` switches file names parsing mode (default is ``-d``)\
 ``-F`` switches files list parsing.

 ``hw-cache -vvu /data/images -f /data/backup/stuff.tar.gz /vm-pool/win*.img -F
 /data/filelist.txt``

 ### FRPO (File Recovery Priority Organizer)

-FRPO is a set of scripts to help for a common data recovery problem, when you need to get the essential data from those defective, pre-failing disk drives that still give you (a weak or such) file system access and by its behaviour you sense there is no way to perform that long massive surface scan needed by the typical recovery software (for ex. ddrescue, photorec, R-Studio, Ontrack...) as the unit "smells of self-destruction".
+FRPO is a set of scripts to help for a certain (not so uncommon) data recovery scenario, regarding those defective, pre-failure disk drives that still give you some sort of (weak or such) file system access.

-Premise: FRPO approach mostly suits HDDs (rotational disks) as SSDs usually behave quite differently when they face an important degradation or partial failure, however as it dramatically minimizes device load/usage may turn helpful in many different scenarios.

-So consider the case:
+In these cases, being impossible to evaluate the device remaining lifespan, the logical approach is to make a global file list of everything is intended to recover and arrange its order in a compromise fashion between what is more strongly wanted and what is supposed to be more likely grabbed because of its small footprint.

+Consider this scenario:
-- your crucial data just takes 1-5% of disk space
+- Your crucial data just sits on a mere 1-5% of disk space
-- even with hiccups you can somewhat access/surf file system
+- Even with hiccups you can somewhat access/surf/read the file system
-- disk is about to die by the way it behaves
-- would you really perform the typical recovery software full surface scan?
+- Disk gets progressively slower and more jerky, looks prone to die fast if abused

+Useful points to consider in a data recovery from defective disk (not broken file sytem):

+- Sometimes typical *all-in-one recovery software* (AIORS) requires a massive surface scan to approach content selection screen

+- AIORS doesn't track what has been recovered and what has not within subsequent executions (as something goes wrong you'll be forced to restart the program and of course its logic will start from scratch too!) and you don't have a pratical file list in your hands to check/manage/split

+- AIORS on a unrecoverable read error doesn't have a strategy to track what has been successfully red from a file and what has not, chance is only to restart from scratch on next execution

+- You feel the need to recover with an atomic file-by-file approach and avoid losing time by seeing repeatedly on screen titles of what has been completed (instead of having a progressively shrinking to-do-list and a growing done-list)

+- Having control over composing the recovery list order: some easy list splitting/grouping tool organized by categories and last but not least the ability to edit by hand

-In these cases what you want/wish is to leverage your disk the less as possible and in the most targeted way, since any single read or write request brings it ahead of time close to the final failure and complete unreadability.
+As a leitmotiv, what you aim and wish is to leverage your disk the less as possible and in the most targeted way, since any single read request brings it ahead of time closer to the final failure and complete unreadability.

-The key points to avoid overloading your defective disk are:
+The key points sequence to avoid overloading your defective disk are:

-- Take note **ahead of time** and in **order of importance** of the real needed directories to scan for content recovery
+- By mind: take note **Ahead of time** and in **order of importance** of the real needed directories to scan for content recovery.

-- Surf by hand in those ones, command line browsing (``cd <dir>``, ``cd ..``, ``ls -latr``, etc...) avoids file content peeking.
-So if it's the case, this permits a more accurate directory annotation and so refines 1st point above
-- So, with respect of what just said: if the device is somewhat surfable, what do we really need to surf 1st?
-- As being dangerous and unneeded, keep in mind to avoid to repeatedly surf that dirs, do it just 1 time in a profitable definitive way
-- And here how we will do it is: do a scan job starting from 1 or more master dirs to just collect all files path, name, size and date in a precious list file so that can be further examined, splitted, elaborated infinite times
+- A brief surf by hand: this permits a much more refined directory selection over previous step, so for the future steps of scanning/reading means skipping a lot of unwanted and time consuming content (and much less dangerous/wasteful load to our disk).

+- Command line browsing (``cd <dir>``, ``cd ..``, ``ls -latr`` ...) for directory tree investigation is by a wide margin the most effective and least invasive way (no file content peeking as file managers do).

+- Once you have noted your master directories to start with, run a scan job there to collect the full list of files in one big (and backupped) text file, from that moment you realize that you can just view/surf your grabbed list instead of dangerously surfing back and forth into the physical device.